-Starting in the year 2020, buying R22 refrigerant (also known as Freon) is still available but will no longer be manufactured from air conditioning manufacturers and A/C repair companies.
-If you own an air conditioner with R22 refrigerant, you have probably been trying to keep it in working condition for as long as possible so that you don’t need to get a new A/C unit anytime soon.
+Starting in the year 2020, buying R22 refrigerant (also known as Freon) is still available but will no longer be manufactured by air conditioning manufacturers and A/C repair companies.
+If you own an air conditioner with an R22 refrigerant, you have probably been trying to keep it in working condition for as long as possible so that you don’t need to get a new A/C unit anytime soon.
 Unfortunately, you will likely come to the point where your air conditioner must be replaced with a new model or retrofitted in order to take a newer and legal refrigerant.

 Why R22 Is No Longer Being Manufactured

-In the year 2010, laws were passed for air conditioning manufacturers to no longer make new air conditioners that use R22 refrigerant.
+In the year 2010, laws were passed for air conditioning manufacturers to no longer make new air conditioners that use R22 refrigerants.
 They could only make R22 refrigerant for homes that already had a compatible air conditioner.
 These were the seeds that were planted to phase out R22 in favor of a more efficient refrigerant.

 Starting on January 1st, 2020, R22 refrigerant will become illegal in all countries to manufacture.
 This is due to the refrigerant being detrimental to the environment and the planet’s ozone layer.
 Banning the creation and sale of this refrigerant is an attempt to reduce the amount of pollution that is created.
 Fortunately, R-410A refrigerant is a step in that direction and has been the standard refrigerant supplied by the best heating and air conditioning Sacramento has to offer.

 What Happens If My R22 Air Conditioner Still Works?